Hadiasemi/JavaSummery/JavaSummery.md

 ```
 # Comparable && Comparator:

+This will compare the Objects and sort them.
+We need to  make a separate class for Comparator which they call functional interface which can hold only on abstract method.

 ```java
  // important note that Comparable is only input one Object public class Student implements Comparable<Student>{